RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch10-data-quality.md

 Civilian Casualties

+Reading, Pennsylvania which is about 50 miles west of Philadelphia used to be a reach city that grew from railroads, steel, coal and textiles.
+After the 2008 market crash tax revenues dropped significantly and the city had to lay off 45 officers from the police department.
+It later (2011) became a city that had the highest poverty rate in the country (41.3%).
+Due to this layoff the city adopted a software program called PredPol that analyzes historical crime data and calculates where crime is most likely to occur.
+There was a significant reduction in burglaries the following year (23%).
+Other major cities followed suit and either utilized the same software program or other similar programs such as HunchLab and CompStat.

+An article from the Atlantic Monthly seemed to think that low-level crimes and misdemeanors were the breading ground for influencing serious crimes to move in by chasing off law-abiding citizens.
+To fix the situation the city worked to fix broken windows, cleaned up graffiti and took steps to discourage misdemeanor crimes.

+In the 1990s a zero-tolerance movement gained support, “and the criminal justice system sent millions of mostly young minority men to prison, many of them for minor offenses” (p.88).
+These polices in New York became the stop and frisk anticrime policies.
+Over the next decade these stops increased by over 600% to nearly 700,000 incidents and about 85% of them were young African American or Latino men but only 0.1% were linked to a violent crime.
+This policy was ruled unconstitutional by judge Shira A. Scheindlin in August of 2013 because of the fourth and fourteenth amendments.

+Each of these approaches represents a model, and each crime-fighting model calls for certain input data followed by a series of responses, and even calibrated to achieve an objective” (p.88).
+What we need to be looking at is how to reduce recidivism and looking at other factors such as if their time behind bars and what kinds of effects such as solitary confinement has on inmates while in prison.
+However, “all too often they use data to justify the workings of the system but not to question or improve the system” (p.
+98).

 Collateral Damage

 Before the invention of the FICO score, consumers relied entirely on Bankers to approve or deny credit requests, often based on personal characteristics and activity rather than one’s ability to repay a loan.
 Earl Isaac and Bill Fair created a model, the FICO model, which would evaluate an individual’s risk of defaulting on a loan based solely on his/her finances.
 In addition to the FICO scoring system still used today, statistical data such as web browsing habits and purchasing patterns, is pulled together to provide insight on customers’ creditworthiness; and an e-score is generated.
 The problem with e-scores is that they are arbitrary, unregulated, and unfair.
 O’neil refers to them as the perfect WMDs.
 As companies are legally prohibited from using credit scores for marketing purposes, e-scores are used instead.